Trump open to visiting Moscow after Putin invite: White House

 WASHINGTON/JOHANNESBURG (Reuters) - President Donald Trump is open to visiting Moscow, the White House said on Friday after Russian President Vladimir Putin said he had invited the American leader.

-Despite the uproar in Washington after the two met in Helsinki last week, Putin said another meeting with Trump was still on the agenda and that both leaders want additional summits.
+Despite the uproar in the United States after the two met in Helsinki last week, Putin said another summit with Trump was still on the agenda.

 “Regarding our meetings, I understand very well what President Trump said.
-He has a desire to have further meetings,” Putin told reporters in South Africa, where he was attending a summit of BRICS nations: Brazil, Russia, India, China and South Africa.
+He has a desire to have further meetings,” Putin told reporters in South Africa, where he was attending a summit meeting of large emerging economies.

 “I am ready for that,” Putin said.
 “We need for the appropriate conditions to exist, to be created, including in our countries.”

-Following the backlash in the United States over Trump’s cordial public tone with Putin at the Helsinki summit, U.S. and Russian officials backed away from Trump’s proposal to schedule a follow-up meeting in Washington in the fall.

-Two days after postponing that invitation, the White House made clear on Friday that Trump remained enthusiastic about another Russia summit.
+The White House said Trump was enthusiastic about another Russia summit.

 “President Trump looks forward to having President Putin to Washington after the first of the year, and he is open to visiting Moscow upon receiving a formal invitation,” White House press secretary Sarah Sanders said in a statement.